Skip to main content

 • Binary files: Available for download

 This allows graders to provide feedback on documentation, reports, and other non-code deliverables directly within the grading interface.
 Annotation checks can target specific artifacts, enabling inline feedback on README files, design documents, and other text-based submissions.
-Recent usability improvements to the grading interface include enhanced annotation workflows, making it easier to apply feedback directly to code and artifacts.

 How Points Are Computed